 Julie: Eyeliner and apples.

-Dabwaha is a contest ran by Dear Author and SMBT jointly and one year Kate Daniels and Hidden Legacy were pitted against each other.
+Dabwaha was a contest ran by Dear Author and SMBT jointly and one year Kate Daniels and Hidden Legacy were pitted against each other in the finale.
+Usually the rival authors troll each other but since we are the only authors invoived, we must troll ourselves…

 Dina: Welcome to the Dabwaha debate.
 We are here, at Gertrude Hunt Inn, to help you make a decision between two books, Magic Breaks and Burn For Me.
 One of these novels will take home the title of the Dabwaha Champion.
 On our right we have Kate Daniels and Curran Lennart who will argue for Magic Breaks.
 On our left we have Nevada Baylor and Connor Rogan for Burn For Me.